-While talking with a friend about indoor plants recently, we got on the topic of pests.
-“What are those little black flies that buzz around my face when I’m working on the computer?” she blurted.
-“They drive me crazy!”
+While talking with a friend about indoor plants, we got on the topic of bugs.
+“Those tiny black flies that buzz around my face while I’m working on the computer?
+They’re driving me crazy!”

 You might’ve experienced them, too.
 They buzz around your face when you’re eating dinner or, like my friend, when you’re working on the computer.
 It’s irritating, like dogs that bark late at night or finding an empty toilet paper roll at an inopportune time.